Madlab2/coding-challenge/ReadMe.md

-## \#HeyMercedes Coding Challenge
+## Coding Challenge

-This is the solution proposed by Patrick Madlindl to the #HeyMercedes Coding Challenge.
+This is the solution proposed by PM to the Coding Challenge.

 See instructions below for building and starting the appplication.